On this page

 Frequently asked questions

-Usually no. If you use custom sessions, you only need to ensure the Session Replay SDK sends the same session ID value already used in Amplitude.
+Usually no. If you use custom sessions, ensure the Session Replay SDK sends the same session ID value already used in Amplitude.

 What are the tradeoffs with time-based matching?